EricYufengWu/SyringeControlSystem/README.md

 This repository hosts code, PCB designs, and other results from my undergraduate independent research course.
 This research is supervised by Professor Chris Rogers at Tufts University.

 The goal of the research is to develop a low-cost, modular pneumatic system that controls soft actuators using a linear actuator and a medical syringe.
 If time allows, I will also try to perform a well-rounded comparison between my new system and traditional controlling methods like [this one.](https://softroboticstoolkit.com/book/control-board).
-For now, the system is named "Linear Syringe System", or LSS in short.
+For now, the system is named "Syringe Control System", or SCS in short.

 I would like to thank Professor Chris Rogers, Professor Brandon Stafford, and many other people from [Tufts Center for Engineering Education and Outreach](https://ceeo.tufts.edu/) and [Tufts Nolop FAST Facility](https://nolop.org/) for making this project possible.